COVID-19: View the latest information about COVID-19.

 Here you can get acquainted with all the details you need to cross the border and stay in Serbia.

-Find more information on the website of the Ministry of Foreign Affairs of the Republic of Serbia.
+For more information, please visit the web page of the Ministry of Foreign Affairs of the Republic of Serbia.

 It is compulsory to wear protective masks on public transport.

 For information on the measures you need to follow to feel safe and secure, see:

 When traveling by rail in Serbia, it is necessary to adhere to the prescribed safety measures.